feathersjs-ecosystem/feathers-vuex/docs/service-module.md

 {
     ids: [],
     keyedById: {}, // A hash map, keyed by id of each item
+    copiesById: {}, // objects cloned with Model.clone()
     currentId: undefined, // The id of the item marked as current
     copy: undefined, // A deep copy of the current item
     idField: 'id',
     servicePath: 'v1/todos' // The full service path
     autoRemove: false, // Indicates that this service will not automatically remove results missing from subsequent requests.
+    enableEvents: true, // Listens to socket.io events when available
+    addOnUpsert: false, // Add new records pushed by 'updated/patched' socketio events into store, instead of discarding them
+    diffOnPatch: false, // Only send changed data on patch
+    skipRequestIfExists: false, // For get action, if the record already exists in store, skip the remote request
+    preferUpdate: false, // When true, calling model.save() will do an update instead of a patch.
     replaceItems: false, // When set to true, updates and patches will replace the record in the store instead of merging changes
     paginate: false, // Indicates if pagination is enabled on the Feathers service.